ds-harnish/Recommender-System/readme.md

 ## Time Series, Seasonability Analysis

-In the `Supervised Models` of the project, the main goal is to identify significant trends, seasonal patterns and residuals in products.
+In the `Time Series` of the project, the main goal is to identify significant trends, seasonal patterns and residuals in products.
 Using advanced statistical analysis and visualization tools to analyze and interpret the temporal dynamics of the dataset

 ## Conclusion and Recommendation